Jude, the brother of Jesus, wrote to his fellow first century Christians, saying:

 But other times, misunderstanding or misapplying certain biblical texts or teachings has tremendous negative consequences.

 As one of those imperfect humans, I don’t pretend to have all the answers, nor do I claim perfect understanding of Scripture.
-The good news is that these are not required to be approved by GOD as a diligent follower of Jesus.

 That’s why I created the Biblical Principles library.